rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 This means Patch Wave 2 should never be read as:

-- a new atlas core
+- a new Atlas core
 - a hidden v2 rewrite
 - a replacement for Final Freeze v1